 Things weren’t looking good for Kubrick after Barry Lyndon was released in 1975.
-Film reviewer Tim Robey notes, “It was not the commercial success Warner Bros had been hoping for.”
+Film reviewer Tim Robey noted, “It was not the commercial success Warner Bros. had been hoping for.”
 The film cost $11 million to make and earned $9.5 million in the United States, though it did have a good life in foreign box offices.
 According to Hughes, the film would have had to earn $30 million to be profitable.

-24. It has inspired many conspiracy theories.
+24. The Shining has inspired many conspiracy theories.

 So many film theorists have their own takes on The Shining that these conspiracies star in their own film: the documentary Room 237.
 One theory is that Kubrick helped to fake the moon landing and The Shining is his confession.
 Another claims that the film is truly about the genocide of Native Americans.
 Yet another theory reads the film as a story about the Holocaust and concentration camps.

 Leon Vitali, Kubrick’s personal assistant during filming, has since denied these theories.
-He says of the documentary, “I was falling about laughing most of the time.
-There are ideas espoused in the movie that I know to be total balderdash.”
+“I was falling about laughing most of the time," he said of the documentary in 2013.
+"There are ideas espoused in the movie that I know to be total balderdash.”